opnfv/yardstick/docs/userguide/apexlake_framework/apexlake_api.rst

                 test_cases = [test_case]

         - **iterations**
-            Number of cycles to be executed (int)
+            Number of test cycles to be executed (int)

         - **heat_template**
-            (string) File name of the heat template of the workload to be deployed.
+            (string) File name of the heat template corresponding to the workload to be deployed.
             It contains the parameters to be evaluated in the form of #parameter_name.
             (See heat_templates/vTC.yaml as example).